UCSC Interdisciplinary Innovation Program – I2P

 Eligibility and Proposal Requirements:

-• Projects are expected to include a focus on Information Technology and propose to solve a significant societal issue related to Climate Resilience.
+• Projects are expected to include a focus on Information Technology and propose to solve a significant societal issue related to this year’s themes listed above.
 Proposals that include applications of such technology in developing regions and/or underserved communities are welcome.

 • Exclusions: